iomoath/yara-scanner/README.md

 # YaraScanner

 Yara scanner tool uses Yara rules to check for pattern matching with file(s).
-The default rules used are from repo [Yara-Rules](https://github.com/Yara-Rules/rules).

 Features:
+[+] Scan a single file.
+Attempt to find a pattern matching with given file.
-* Scan a directoy.
+[+] Scan a directory.
 Scan for file(s) in given directory path and attempt to find a pattern matching with Yara-Rules.
-* Scan web access logs.
+[+] Scan web access logs.
 By getting list of accessed file paths from access logs and attempt to find a pattern matching with Yara Rules.
-* Scan a single file.
-Attempt to find a pattern matching with given file.
-* Report producing upon scan process completion.
-* Delivering scan report by email.
+[+] Auto fetch and compile Yara-Rules from [Yara-Rules](https://github.com/Yara-Rules/rules) [+] Flexibility, using custom Yara rules
+[+] HTML scan reports
+[+] Deliver reports by email
+[+] Email alerts, when a pattern match is found
-* Logging.
+[+] Logging.

 ### Prerequisites